oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

     </copy>
 ```

-Next we're going to generate an oci configuration.
+Next we're going to generate an oci configuration file that will contain user credentials and other settings needed for interacting with Oracle Cloud.
 In order to prepare for this step you'll need to gather the user OCID, the tenancy OCID, and the tenancy region and store these in a text file.

 3. User OCID:  Click the profile icon in the upper right corner of the OCI console and choose **User settings**.